fbpx

 We all face uncomfortable situations at work.
 By learning how to navigate them, leaders can boost their teams' productivity, creativity, and innovation.

 How do you communicate effectively in uncomfortable situations at work?
 For anyone who’s ever had to give difficult feedback or mediate team disagreements, Dr. Tessa West has good news: communication is a learnable skill.
 An NYU Psychology professor, the author of Jerks at Work, and a star in the field of social psychology, Tessa has spent 20 years researching the scientific, surprisingly simple ways we can communicate better in the workplace.
 How can diverse teams unlock their full potential?
 How do you give honest feedback—feedback that sticks, that improves and inspires—to employees and even to bosses?
-Tessa’s dynamic talks and practical takeaways offer outsized rewards: lower stress levels, higher productivity, and stronger teams.
+Tessa’s talks are accessible and dynamic (her TED Talk was one of the 10 most popular of the year) and her practical takeaways offer outsized rewards: lower stress levels, higher productivity, and stronger teams.

-Tessa West is a Professor of Psychology at New York University and a leading expert in the science of interpersonal communication.
+Tessa West is a Professor of Psychology at New York University and a leading expert in the science of interpersonal communication, whose TED Talk on “anxious niceness” was one of the 10 most popular of the year.
 Her work focuses on questions such as: Why is it so hard to give honest, critical feedback?
 How do class, race, and cultural differences make communication in the workplace so difficult, and what can we do to improve it?
 And what does it take to really know another person?

 Her upcoming book, Job Therapy, is a vital guide for diagnosing and dealing with unhappiness at work.
 Losing and replacing talent has a real cost for your company, which is why retention is more crucial than ever today.
 Tessa explains the five main sources of employee frustration, and offers strategies on how to resolve them: from flipping an identity crisis around with the help of good workplace social networks, to identifying your underappreciated stars and motivating them to stay.
 She shows how leaders can help their employees feel not only happy but fulfilled in the workplace, and improve motivation and effectiveness across their organization.